 TV | DIGITAL | SOCIAL

 In short, if wine felt as right as beer, our target would choose wine.
-We had our key insight, now we had to have a breakout campaign.
+We had our unique key insight, now we had to have a breakout campaign.

 While canned wines battled each other, we drafted off beer (pun intended), spoofing classic commercials to carve out space in the cooler.
 With the tagline “Grab A Wineski” we gave wine drinkers the freedom to enjoy a 14 Hands can in traditional beer settings.